-6.7 What steps have been or are being taken to implement the OECD's Action Plan on Base Erosion and Profit Shifting (BEPS), in particular Actions 2 (hybrids/ reverse hybrids/shell entities) (for example, ATAD I, II and III), 6 (prevention of treaty abuse) (for example, the MLI), and 7 (permanent establishments), insofar as they affect Alternative Investment Funds' and local asset holding companies' operations?
+6.7 What steps are being taken to implement the OECD's Action Plan on Base Erosion and Profit-Shifting (BEPS), in particular Actions 2 (hybrids) (for example ATAD I and II), 6 (prevention of treaty abuse) (for example, the MLI), and 7 (permanent establishments), insofar as they affect Alternative Investment Funds' operations?

 Luxembourg implemented various changes to align its laws with the BEPS Action Plan.
-Luxembourg also implemented ATAD 1, which deals with controlled foreign companies, anti-hybrid and interest deduction limitation rules, into Luxembourg tax law on 1 January 2019.
+It implemented ATAD 1, which deals with controlled foreign companies, anti-hybrid and interest deduction limitation rules, into Luxembourg tax law on 1 January 2019.

-The hybrid rules under ATAD 2 were transposed into Luxembourg national law with effect as of 1 January 2020, extending anti-hybrid mismatch rules to certain arrangements.
-The rules with respect to reverse hybrid mismatches under ATAD 2, which specifically have a certain relevance for unregulated AIF structures involving transparent company forms such as an SCS/ SCSp, entered into force as of 1 January 2022.
+The hybrid rules under ATAD 2 were transposed in Luxembourg national law with effect as of 1 January 2020, extending anti-hybrid mismatch rules to certain arrangements.
+The rules with respect to reverse hybrid mismatches under ATAD 2, which specifically have a certain relevance for unregulated AIF structures involving transparent company forms such as an SCS/SCSp, will enter into force as of 1 January 2022.